Caddie dies during Dubai golf tournament

 The tournament was suspended at 10.30 a.m. local time (06.30 a.m.
 GMT) Wednesday and will resume Thursday in a shortened 54-hole format.

-"We are extremely shocked and saddened by this and have suspended play as a mark of respect," said Ivan Khodabakhsh, chief executive of the Ladies European Tour.
+"We are extremely shocked and saddened by this and have suspended play as a mark of respect," Ladies European Tour chief executive Ivan Khodabakhsh said.

 "On behalf of our membership, we offer heartfelt condolences to the individual's family and loved ones."